triggermesh/docs/docs/guides/creatingasource.md

 # Creating a Source

 !!!
 Info "Installation"
-    Make sure you have gone through the installation [procedure](installation.md) first before continuing with any of the guides.
+    Make sure you have completed the installation [procedure](installation.md) before continuing with any of the guides.

 In this guide we will create a point to point Bridge between an AWS SQS queue and a microservice application called `sockeye` which displays events in a web interface.
 This simple flow is depicted below.